 If your car, van, SUV or truck windshield needs repairing, there is no better way to go about it than to request a quote through myWindshield; one of the leading windshield repair networks in the US.
-We have 300+ drive-in centers and mobile technicians operating across all the states, and using our network is quicker and easier than doing a general online search for a ‘windshield repair near me’.
+We have 300+ auto glass shops and mobile technicians operating across all the states, and using our network is quicker and easier than doing a general online search for a ‘windshield repair near me’.
 Using our site, you will be able to find one of our network members who is near enough to your location to get to you without undue delay.
 A windshield repair specialist, who is willing and able to meet with you at your home, your workplace or even at the side of the road.
-The aim of our network is to make it quick and simple for you to get your car windshield stone chip repaired.
+The aim of our network is to make it quick and simple for you to get your car windshield chip repaired.
 As soon as you notice you have a problem with your windshield, however small, it makes sense to call out the experts by requesting a no-obligation repair quote.

 A damaged windshield is not just an inconvenience – it can become a safety issue.
 The windshield plays a vital part in the structural integrity of your vehicle, whether it’s a van, car, truck or an SUV.
 Small areas of damage such as rock chips and scratches, if left unrepaired can develop into more major damage as the windshield undergoes the stresses and strains of motoring and severe weather.
 A chip turns into a crack, and instead of a windshield repair, you are faced with a windshield replacement which is a much larger (and longer) task.
 Also, the longer you leave a chip or a crack, the more dirt and dust will get into it, making it harder to achieve an invisible repair.